niHonkage/DocsLearning/en/guides/workspace/invite-and-manage-members.md

 # Inviting and Managing Members

 Members of a workspace can be invited and managed by the owner and administrators.
-After logging in, go to the settings under the user avatar dropdown in Dify, and open the member management interface from the left side of that screen.
+After logging in, go to the settings under the user avatar dropdown in Fusionworks, and open the member management interface from the left side of that screen.

 ### Inviting Members

 Provide the email of the invitee.
 The system will immediately grant the invitee access to the workspace, and the invitee will also receive an email notification.

-The system will automatically create a Dify account for the new member.
+The system will automatically create a Fusionworks account for the new member.

 ### Removing Members